leo300/leo300.github.io/about.md

 title: About
 permalink: /about/
 ---
-sudda support to create mangement solution for small business to run daily operation while without bother.
+Sudda support to create management solution for small business to run daily operation while without bother.